sail-sg/EditAnything/README.md

 # News🔥

+2023/05/11 - Support tile model for detail refinement!
+[DEMO](https://huggingface.co/spaces/shgao/EditAnything)

 2023/05/04 - New demos of Beauty/Handsome Edit/Generation is released!
-[DEMO](https://huggingface.co/spaces/shgao/EditAnything)

 2023/05/04 - ControlNet-based inpainting model on any lora model is supported now.
 EditAnything can operate on any base/lord models without the requirements of inpainting model.